I’m looking at my gold wedding band.

 – Joni Mitchell

 But what about my gold wedding ring?
 We know that all the heavy elements in the universe are created exclusively in the massive explosions of very large stars, called supernovas.
-So rare are these that an average galaxy of 100 billion stars only sees one supernova about every one hundred years.
+So rare are these that an average galaxy of 100 billion stars only sees a supernova about every hundred years.
 For a few days, those supernovas may outshine the entire galaxy as they spray atoms of all the elements on the periodic table into interstellar space.

 These rare supernovas are the only place in the universe where gold is created.

 Over billions of years, the atoms become part of vast galactic clouds and nebula.
 In more time, a passing gravity wave, perhaps from the violent merger of two black holes, may precipitate a wave of star formation, like water molecules suddenly condensing into drops of liquid water to make clouds.

 The nuclei of the forming stars pull in more and more dust, harvesting and concentrating angular momentum, creating spinning eddies around the central star-to-be – thermodynamic engines resisting the inexorable pull of gravity.
 These spinning clouds condense into planets, not at random, but following the Constructal Law physics of all matter and energy flows.

 Billions of years later, we humans come on to the scene.
 Our planet is 90% molten iron and magma hotter than 1000 degrees C. On the surface floats a thin crust, 70% covered in water.
 On the remaining 25%, we evolve opposable thumbs to better poke around amongst the planetary detritus.

 One might think that gold atoms would be diffused throughout the mass of the earth and its rocks, virtually undetectable in its rarity.
 But this is not the case.